 Special Olympics of Massachusetts

-Justine Carroll, Associate, has volunteered for SOMA for nearly 20 years as a swimming coach with the Belmont, MA swim team, and each year she has helped 30 to 40 athletes on her team participate in the Special Olympics Summer Games held every June at Harvard University.
+Justine Carroll, Vice President, has volunteered for SOMA for nearly 20 years as a swimming coach with the Belmont, MA swim team, and each year she has helped 30 to 40 athletes on her team participate in the Special Olympics Summer Games held every June at Harvard University.
 In addition, T&H pays all registration fees for employee-owners to lace up their running shoes and head over to SOMA whenever they host a Lunchtime 5K.
 The race always begins at 12:30pm at the Yawkey Way Sports Training Complex on Forest Street, which doubles as SOMA’s Massachusetts headquarters.
 Well attended by many local runners and area businesses, the event raises money to support individuals with intellectual disabilities in their pursuit of healthy lifestyles through year-round participation in sports activities.